Fraunhofer Institute for Solar Energy Systems: Solar thermal systems

+Silicon photovoltaics

 Especially due to the market introduction programs in Japan and Germany, the role of photovoltaics is gaining more and more on importance.
 More than 85% of the solar cells produced worldwide are based on crystalline silicon.
 The price-performance ratio, long-term stability and the cost-reduction potential indicate that this top performer in the terrestrial photovoltaic market will retain its place as market leader longer than just the next decade.
 Fraunhofer ISE's expertise ranges over the entire value chain of crystalline silicon photovoltaics, starting from material development and crystallization, through to solar cell processing and photovoltaic module technology.